 Food Blog: Cookie and Kate

-Kate is a full-time blogger based in Oklahoma.
+Kate is a full-time food blogger based in Oklahoma.
 Her blog, Cookie and Kate, focuses specifically on using whole foods to create delicious recipes.
 You might think that her blog’s name comes from Kate’s love of cookies, but it’s actually a nod to her canine companion, Cookie.
 Kate makes money as an Amazon affiliate, through an advertising network, and from cookbook sales.

 Travel Blog: Y Travel